Mahler measures as linear combinations of $L$-values of multiple modular forms: Arithmetic of surfaces

-called the Picard-Fuchs equation of $X_{s(\mu)}$.
-Therefore, the generic Picard number of $X_s$ is $19$, and we have from Morrison's result \cite{Morrison} that $X_s$ admits a Shida-Inose structure for every $s$.
-Indeed, it is also known that $u_0\left(-\frac{\mu}{64}\right)$ is a holomorphic solution around $\mu=0$ of the Picard-Fuchs equation of the family of $K3$ surfaces given by the equation
+called the \textit{Picard-Fuchs equation} of $X_{s(\mu)}$.
+Since the order of the Picard-Fuchs equation equals the rank of $T(X)$, the generic Picard number of $X_s$ must be $19$, and we have from Morrison's result \cite[Cor.~6.4]{Morrison} that $X_s$ admits a Shida-Inose structure for every nonzero $s$.
+Roughly speaking, this means that there are isogenous elliptic curves $E_s$ and $E_s'$ together with the following diagram:

+Here $\Km(E_s\times E_s')$ is the Kummer surface for $E_s$ and $E_s'$, and the dashed arrows denote rational maps of degree $2$.
+In addition, $E_s$ is a CM elliptic curve if and only if $X_s$ is singular.
+It is known from the results due to Ahlgren, Ono, and Penniston \cite{AOP} and Long \cite{LongII,LongIII} that $u_0\left(-\frac{\mu}{64}\right)$ is a holomorphic solution around $\mu=0$ of the Picard-Fuchs equation of the family of $K3$ surfaces given by the equation